lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/meetingScheduler/README.md

 A meeting scheduler software allows organizations to schedule and book meetings for a group of participants.
 The scheduler determines a meeting time and location depending on the availability of the participants.
 It ensures that most of the intended participants can effectively meet on the specified date and interval.
 The system allows users to book and cancel meetings.
 The invited participants promptly receive these notifications.
 The organizer can also add new participants to a meeting after the meeting is scheduled.

+Room assignment

 How does the system determine available rooms?

 How important is the capacity of a room when assigning a room for a meeting?

+Availability of attendees

 How does the system check the availability of the attendees?

 How does the system access the meeting information of all attendees?

+Design approach

+We'll design a meeting scheduler using the bottom-up design approach.
+For this purpose, we will follow the steps below:

+Identify and design the smallest components first, like an interval and meeting room.

+Use these small components to design additional components, for example, a meeting and a calendar.

+Repeat the steps above until we design the scheduler, which is the main component of the system.

 bottom-up design approach